 When considering mortgage refinancing, it’s important to have a comprehensive understanding of the process and the factors that can impact your decision.
 Here are some additional points to consider:

-• Break-Even Point: Calculate the break-even point—the time it will take for the savings from a lower interest rate to exceed the closing costs.
+- Calculate the period it will take to break-even.
 This can help determine if refinancing is financially worthwhile.

-• Credit Score: A higher credit score can qualify you for better interest rates.
-Check your credit score before applying for refinancing.
+- Credit Score: A higher credit score will qualify you for better interest rates.

-• Debt-to-Income Ratio: Lenders will consider your debt-to-income ratio.
-Lowering this ratio can improve your chances of getting a favorable refinance loan.
+- Debt-to-Income Ratio: Lowering this ratio can improve your chances of getting more favorable refinance terms.

 By carefully considering these factors and consulting with financial experts at MidWestOne Bank, you can make an informed decision about whether mortgage refinancing is right for you.